**We have updated the content in this blog! Check it out here!

 Numbers Never Lie(???)

 One of the main advantages entrepreneurs of today have over those of the past is data.
-Where once startups relied on intuition and incredibly limited customer surveys, the advent of the internet, big data and the split testing are taking entire industries by storm.
+Where once startups relied on intuition and incredibly limited customer surveys, the advent of the internet, big data and split testing are taking entire industries by storm.

 That is great news for entrepreneurs everywhere, but it can be overwhelming.
 When contemplating mountains of data, the road forward is often anything but clear.